 “Everybody at Auburn cares about the players.
 We don’t have that here.
 It’s completely different.
 It’s nice to see people really genuinely happy for another person’s good fortune.
 I like the way people talk about other people in Auburn and how they’re quite happy to talk to me.
 Even though I don’t know a thing about it, they’re happy to share.
 You just don’t see that over here.”

-She has genuinely wanted to see it—to see it in person—for nearly five years now, but season after season, it never worked out.
+Dee has genuinely wanted to see it—to see it in person—for nearly five years now, but season after season, it never worked out.

 Too uncomfortable accepting that kind of charity from folks for, essentially, a vacation.
 Too expensive to do on her own.
 Too busy.

 But in late September, things changed.
 She got the itch.
-And it looked like she might have a chance to scratch it.
+And it looked like she might actually have a chance to scratch it.
 Her last vacation was in 2008.
 For someone who loves to travel, that hasn’t sat well.
 Her last trip?
 Trekking through Zambia, Botswana, Namibia and South Africa.
 Before that, India.
 Oh, and she’s canoed the Amazon.
 It was time to treat herself again.
 Time to see the world again.
 Time to live again.

 War Damn Eagle.